US government proposes easing some restrictions on drones traveling long distances

 Rules spell out when drones can be flown out of sight

-The rule spells out the circumstances drones can be used under 400 feet under while working to ensure they don't disrupt aviation and cause problems around airports, Federal Aviation Administration Administrator Bryan Bedford said.
+The rule spells out the circumstances drones can be used.
+These out of sight flights will only be allowed under 400 feet, and there are precautions to ensure they don't disrupt aviation and cause problems around airports, Federal Aviation Administration Administrator Bryan Bedford said.
 The drones will be required to have collision-avoidance technology to keep them away from planes and other drones.
 And the rule will only allow drones up to 1,320 pounds — including their payloads.

 “The issue hasn’t been that America just can’t innovate, America can’t create, America can’t build amazing drone technology.
 It’s that we’ve had a bureaucracy in place that makes it incredibly incredibly difficult for innovators to actually innovate,” Transportation Secretary Sean Duffy said.